adisalem-mengistu/IP-project-group-5/README.md

 ## 🧩 About the Project

-This project is a simple web application built to practice the fundamentals of **web design and interactivity** using:
+This project is a simple web application that will be built  practice the fundamentals of **web design and interactivity** using:
 - HTML for structure
 - CSS for styling
 - JavaScript for functionality